Software Alternatives, Accelerators & Startups

 • [p] I built an open source platform to deploy computationally intensive Python functions as serverless jobs, with no timeouts

 - With Lambda, you manage creating and building the container yourself, as well as updating the Lambda function code.
 There are tools out there such as sst or serverless.com which help streamline this.
-Source: about 2 years ago
+Source: over 2 years ago

 • AWS Lambda, a good host for a rest API?